-Today, we marched in the local Remembrance Day parade.
+Today, this Remembrance Sunday 2016, we marched in the local Remembrance Day parade.
 We wore our poppies with pride.
-We marched past the gathered crowd that lined the roads.
-We listened to the Rector lead us in hymn, and prayer.
-We witnessed the elderly veteran, who rose from his wheelchair with steely determination to proudly stand, reciting John Maxwell Edmonds famous epitaph.
+Past the gathered crowd that lined the roads, we silently marched.
+The Rector lead us in hymn and prayer, as we bowed our heads.
+We witnessed the elderly veteran, who rose from his wheelchair with a steely determination to proudly stand, reciting John Maxwell Edmonds famous epitaph.
 We heard the Last Post ring true, followed by a heartfelt 2 minutes silence.

 After the Reveille roused us from our thoughts, local teenagers carefully read the Roll of Honour.
 Then, beginning with the veteran and ending with some of the youngest participants, various community representatives including local dignitaries, Air Cadets, Scouts, Guides, Police Cadets, and St John’s Badgers all took turns to lay their wreaths at the War Memorial.
 Tokens of our eternal gratitude, and promises to never forget the human cost.